swortaljuju/llmapps/README.md

 ## Future Improvement
 - Reduce news summarization and news research latency by improving llm call and function call parallelism
-- Further tune summarization prompt to generate more abstract summary
 - Use docker and k8s at the very beginning of the project for large scale deployment.